openl2m/openl2m/docs/configuration/cmd_templates.rst

 **Simplifying output**

 Sometime you want to show a 'status' to the user, depending on the output of the command.
-Eg. for a firewall rule, you may want to show 'Allowed' or 'Denied', instead of the full command output.
+E.g. for a firewall rule, you may want to show 'Allowed' or 'Denied', instead of the full command output.

 .. image:: ../_static/command-template-admin-output-matching.png

-If you set the Match RegEx field is set, the output will be searched for this regular expression.
+If you set the Match RegEx field, the output will be searched for this regular expression.
 If it is found, instead of the command output, the value of the Match Text field is shown.
 If it is not found, the Fail Text is shown.

 If you set the Output Lines Filter regular expression, in addition to the above output, the command output lines that match this regular expression are added to the output.

 Here is a table explaining what is shown depending on settings: